openoms/joininbox/FAQ.md

 If you're upgrading from a previous version of JoininBox that used `wallet.dat`, follow these steps:

-1. **The migration notice will appear automatically**
-   When you first use any wallet-related function after updating, JoininBox will detect the old `wallet.dat` and display a migration notice.
+1. **The migration notice will appear automatically on Bitcoin Core v30.0 and newer** When you first use any wallet-related function after updating, JoininBox checks the connected Bitcoin Core version.
+On v30.0 and newer it switches the configured RPC wallet to `watch-only-descriptor-wallet`, detects the old `wallet.dat`, and displays a migration notice.
+Bitcoin Core v29.x and earlier continue using `wallet.dat` without starting the automatic migration.

 2. **Open each JoinMarket wallet**
    Go to `WALLET` -> `DISPLAY` and open each of your JoinMarket wallets (`.jmdat` files) at least once.
 This imports the addresses into the new `watch-only-descriptor-wallet` in Bitcoin Core.